-Most MBAs have to undertake “financial and management accounting” and “corporate finance” subjects as part of their core subjects in the MBA.
-As such, most MBA graduates will be eligible to undertake the two CMA program subjects in order to obtain their CMA qualification.
+Those who undertake traditional MBAs (12 subjects or more) have to undertake “financial and management accounting” and “corporate finance” subjects as part of their core subjects in the MBA.
+Such MBA graduates will be eligible to undertake the two CMA program subjects in order to obtain their CMA qualification.
 These subjects are:

 • Strategic Cost Management